Arp-G/offsite/README.md

 TODO

-auth for all routes including torrent add a way to restart transmission daemon from ui add auto install transmission and auto start daemon with proper download path
+check if we can have transmission new ui or get rid of its files auth for all routes including torrent add a way to restart transmission daemon from ui add auto install transmission and auto start daemon with proper download path